1MPULSEONE/1MPULSEONE/README.md

 ## Hey 👋, This is Parkhomenko Egor
-- 🔭 **I’m currently working on my new Android app.
-It`s called KYLE and it will help you to keep your passwords save.
-Check my repositories!**
+- 🔭 **I’m currently working in StudentsLab, where i am developing android app "EffectiveAnroid".
+It helps users learn mobile developing.
+If you want to become tester, you can dm me.
-- 🌱 I’m currently learning Java,Android,Firebase,JavaScript,ReactNative,Redux.
+- 🌱 I’m currently learning Kotlin,Android,Firebase,TypeScript,ReactNative.
 - 👯 I’m looking to collaborate on my new projects.
 You can write me in Direct or Telegram.
 - 💬 Ask me about everything, i hope i can help you.
 - 📫 How to reach me: [Vk](https://vk.com/1mpulseone).[Instagram](https://www.instagram.com/l0ve_jazz).
 Telegram - @1mpulseone.
 Discord - lovejazz<3#7454